UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 Now your variable is ready and you can either

 1. use *snowcro_diag.F90:* if you want to compute a diagnostic with output variables from snowcro,
-2. and/or use *snowcro.F90:* if you want to set/get your variable in this main routine.
+2. and/or use *snowcro.F90:* if you need to set/get your variable in this main routine.

-In both case, your variable should appear in the subroutine arguments as IN, OUT or IN/OUT.
+In both cases, your variable should appear in the subroutine arguments as OUT.
 Below the case 1 is described.

 **snowcro_diag.F90**:

-This is the science part : you have to calculate NEW_DIAG with the fields you need.
-Of course, you have to declare this new variable as INOUT and to put it in the call of the script.
+This is the science part : you have to calculate NEW_DIAG with the variables you need.
+Of course, you have to declare this new variable as OUT and to put it in the call of the module.

 **write_diag_misc_isban.F90**: